mehrler12/DirectedStudy/Reports/Report2.md

 Specific profiling will be discussed later but we can show correctness of this implementation by comparing the final predicted state of the CUDA implementation with the final predicted state of the Julia implementation.
 Since the Kalman filter is an iterative process any errors throughout the process would cause the final predicted state to change.
 The final predicted state of the CUDA implementation matches the Julia implementation so we can assume it to be correct.

 ## Adaptive Kalman Filter Implementation
 The IAE Kalman Filter was implemented for this section.
 This filter was chosen as it is similar to the wind estimation filter as they both use additional data to provide an estimate of the process noise.
-The IAE filter is more generalizable to other problems and easier to show it's working.
+The IAE filter is more generalizable and widely used in other problems and easier to show it's working.

-The IAE filter works by storing a sliding window of previous residuals (difference between filtered prediction), it uses these to calculate a covariance matrix for the window of residuals or the "Innovation Bank".
+The IAE filter works by storing a sliding window of previous residuals (difference between filtered prediction and measurement), it uses these to calculate a covariance matrix for the window of residuals or the "Innovation Bank".
 We can then get an estimate of the process noise from this multiplying by the Kalman Gain and it's transpose which are computed as part of the update step of the Kalman Filter.
-We only start using this estimate when we've filled the innovation bank (for this experiment the innovation bank contains 20 measurements).
+We only start using this estimate when we've filled the innovation bank (for this experiment the innovation bank contains 20 measurements) [2][BarShalom2001].

 To fully test the correctness of the adaptive filter we need something for it to adapt to.
 The wind filter uses changes in wind velocity and direction, here we'll use a large change in acceleration (small changes work too but large ones provide more obvious results).
 When generating the data we scale up the X acceleration by 100x on the 50th measurement.
 The resulting new gold set is shown in Figure 5 and the noisy set is shown in Figure 6.